Feature #1039

 I think this we can discuss at a later time.

-#12 Updated by Deil Christoph almost 11 years ago
+#12 Updated by Deil Christoph about 11 years ago

 Just a general comment: I think it’s OK to discuss this at length, because it’s one of the key points to get good spectra (not dominated by systematics, don’t throw away too much exposure) and it should “just work” for end-users, with a few knobs to turn for expert end-users.

-#13 Updated by Kosack Karl almost 11 years ago
+#13 Updated by Kosack Karl about 11 years ago

 - Priority changed from Normal to Low